bfoley4/OOFinalProject/documentation.md

 2. Does the language have features for handling null/nil references?

 ### Errors and exception handling
+ * Swift:
+   - Errors are represented by values of types that conform to the Error protocal that indicats a type can be used for error handling.
+Error conditions are ideal for Swift enumerations with associate values allowing additional information about status of an error.
+Enumeration example for error conditions:

+         enum VendingMachineError: Error {
+             case invalidSelection
+             case insufficientFunds(coinsNeeded: Int)
+             case outOfStock
+         }

+    - Throwing errors indicates that something unexpected happened and the execution stops.
+A "throw" statement can be used to throw and error.

+          throw VendingMachineError.insufficientFunds(coinsNeeded: 5)

+    - Four ways to handle errors in Swift.
+Using throwing functions, a do-catch statement, as an optional value, or state that the error will not occur.

+      * Throwing functions: You can use the "throws" keyward to indicate that a method can throw an error.
+It is place after its parameters.

+            func canThrowErrors() throws -> String
+            func cannotThrowErrors() -> String

+      * Do-catch statement: Used to hadle errors by running a block of code.
+An error that is thrown by the do clause is matched against the catch clause to determine which catch statement can handle the error.
+Catch clauses don't have to handle every possible error that the do clause can throw.
+If none of the catch clauses handle the error, it moves on t the surrounding scope.
+But the error still must be handled.

+            do {
+                try expression
+                statements
+            } catch pattern 1 {
+                statements
+            } catch pattern 2 where condition {
+                statements
+            }

+      * Converting Errors to Optional Values: Use "try?" to handle by converting to optional value.
+If an error is thrown by try? statement, the value of the expression is nil.

+            func someThrowingFunction() throws -> Int {
+                // ...
+            }

+            let x = try? someThrowingFunction()

+            let y: Int?
+            do {
+                y = try someThrowingFunction()
+            } catch {
+                y = nil
+            }

+       * Disabling Error Propagation: When you know a throwing method won't throw an error at runtime, you can use "try!" before the expression to disable error propagation.
+If an error is thrown, a runtime error will occur.

+             let photo = try! loadImage(atPath: "./Resources/John Appleseed.jpg")

 ### Lambda expressions, closures, or functions as types